Selected Publications

 Abstract

-We now show that induction of the histone methyltransferase Ezh2 controls several tumor cell-intrinsic and extrinsic resistance mechanisms.
+Immunotherapy and particularly immune checkpoint inhibitors have resulted in remarkable clinical responses in patients with immunogenic tumors, although most cancers develop resistance to immunotherapy.
+The molecular mechanisms of tumor resistance to immunotherapy remain poorly understood. [read_more id="1" more="Read more" less= "Read less"] We now show that induction of the histone methyltransferase Ezh2 controls several tumor cell-intrinsic and extrinsic resistance mechanisms.
 Notably, T cell infiltration selectively correlated with high EZH2-PRC2 complex activity in human skin cutaneous melanoma.
 During anti-CTLA-4 or IL-2 immunotherapy in mice, intratumoral tumor necrosis factor-α (TNF-α) production and T cell accumulation resulted in increased Ezh2 expression in melanoma cells, which in turn silenced their own immunogenicity and antigen presentation.
 Ezh2 inactivation reversed this resistance and synergized with anti-CTLA-4 and IL-2 immunotherapy to suppress melanoma growth.
 These anti-tumor effects depended on intratumorally accumulating interferon-γ (IFN-γ)-producing PD-1low CD8+ T cells and PD-L1 downregulation on melanoma cells.
 Hence, Ezh2 serves as a molecular switch controlling melanoma escape during T cell-targeting immunotherapies.

 Improved cancer immunotherapy by a CD25-mimobody conferring selectivity to human interleukin-2